hraftery/ArcherTrafficGraph/README.md

 Meanwhile `liveplot.sh` runs gnuplot in parallel, which executes `liveplot.gnu`.
 It reads `liveplot.dat`, plots it and then repeats every 5 seconds.

 All together this little concert pops up a gnuplot window (running in AquaTerm on my machine) which shows the average kB/s, every 5 seconds for the last 100 seconds, for all IP addresses the router knows about.

+## Contact

+I welcome all comments, suggestions, bug fixes and stories of use.

+Heath Raftery
+<a href="mailto:heath@newie.ventures">heath@newie.ventures</a>